 Clearly, the follicular units are not the same.
 So a follicular unit coming from the body will never give the same visual coverage as a follicular unit from the scalp.

-BHT is a good option that needs to be considered with attention and carefull caution.
-It is often used to densify, but should never be considered if scalp donor hair is available.
+The BHT hair implant technique is a great help but should be viewed with caution.
+It is often used to densify, but should never be preferred over the classic donor area.